HelixNetwork/pendulum-sdk/api_reference.md

 | txs | <code>string</code> |

 Checks if input is valid attached transaction txs.
-For attached transactions last 48 txHex are non-zero.
+For attached transactions last 48 txs are non-zero.

 <a name="module_unit-converter"></a>